awjacobson/sermon-player/README.md

 The sermon player look and feel was originally based on the audio player found at [oneplace.com](http://www.oneplace.com/ministries/love-worth-finding/).

 ## 4. jPlayer
+NOTE:February 24, 2017 - Changed from jPlayer to the built in WordPress audio player due to a WP upgrade rendering jPlayer uncompatible.

 The plugin makes use of the JQuery HTML5 audio/video library known as [jPlayer](http://jplayer.org/).
 The jPlayer library version ??? is included with the sermon player plugin as a minified JavaScript file.

 ## 5. Bible References